 What are the types of business skills?

 While many required business skills are based on the nature of a particular role or business type – a CFO is going to need a different set of core skills compared with a CMO – there are a number in which most business professionals should be adept.
-Here are a few that can benefit any business professional, regardless of the sector in which you work.
+Here are a few that can benefit any professional, regardless of the sector in which you work.

 While management is focused on implementing processes and practices, leadership is about the people and vision that motivate change.